TheresaLui/SelfHelpContent_v2/articles/advisorecommendation.dlmfeature/dlmfeature-public.md

   "ingestionClientIdentities": [],
   "version": 1.0,
-  "description": "Utilize Lifecycle Management to transition older block blobs to a cooler tier.", "longDescription": "Your Storage account has few block blob transactions with a high number of blobs that have been created at least 28 days ago.
-Use Lifecycle Management rules to tier your data to Cool or Archive and decrease your storage costs while retaining your data in Azure Blob storage for application compatibility.", "potentialBenefits": "Decrease your storage costs by migrating older block blobs to lower priced storage cost tiers such as Cool or Archive.", "actions": [
+  "description": "Utilize Lifecycle Management to transition older block blobs to a cooler tier.", "longDescription": "One or more of your storage accounts has a high number of block blobs that have been created at least 28 days ago with few transactions performed.
+Use Lifecycle Management rules to tier your data to Cool or Archive to optimize your storage costs while retaining your data in Azure Blob storage for application compatibility.", "potentialBenefits": "Optimize your storage costs by migrating older block blobs to lower priced storage cost tiers like Cool or Archive.", "actions": [
     {
       "actionId": "2ee0f24a-9747-49e4-b4d0-cf929b48bdfe",
-      "description": "Utilize Lifecycle Management to transition older block blobs to a cooler tier.", "actionType": "Blade",
+      "description": "Migrate data objects to a cooler tier using Data Lifecycle Management feature.", "actionType": "Blade",
       "extensionName": "HubsExtension",
       "bladeName": "ResourceMenuBlade",